benschlegel/PlantSense-app/README.md

 ```bash
 npm install
 ```
-If you are using vscode and files still show red warnings, try reloading the window.
+If you are using vscode and still see errors/warnings in your files, try reloading the window.

 To start the project, run:
 ```bash